Kalamazoo County Parks and Expo Center

 - Accessible campsites (#32 & #22) and facilities available

 Campsites can be reserved starting on the first business day of January.
-To make a reservation, call 269-383-8778.
+ADVANCE RESERVATIONS ARE REQUIRED.
+No walk-in reservations will be accepted.
+To make a reservation, call the Parks Office at 269-383-8778 Monday-Friday, 8am-4:30pm.
 Payment is due at the time of reservation with a credit or debit card.
-We accept Visa, Mastercard & Discover.
-To make a reservation less than two weeks before your arrival date, call the park directly at 269-381-7570.

 *The camping fees include the entrance fee for one vehicle.
 Additional vehicles must pay the daily vehicle entrance fee of $5 or purchase an annual vehicle permit.